 Dreaming about owning a freeze-dryer but afraid to take the leap?

-Being the number-crunching dietitian that I am, I’ve calculated the cost savings for every batch.
-Some time intensive foods, like apples (washing, peeling, coring, chopping), are not cost effective when freeze-dried at home.
+As a number-crunching dietitian, I’ve calculated the cost savings for every batch.
+Some time-intensive foods, like apples (washing, peeling, coring, chopping), are not cost-effective when freeze-dried at home.
 However, other foods like freeze-dried cheese can be prepared at home for a third of the cost of commercially dried cheese.
-The final product of home freeze-dried foods is also far superior when compare to commercially dried foods.
+The final product of home freeze-dried foods is also far superior to commercially dried foods.
 See the example of the blueberries below…

 Home freeze-drying also allows you to dry foods that would otherwise go to waste.
 I don’t know about your household, but we never seem to consume all of the produce before it goes bad.
 By drying produce instead of tossing it, my backpacking meal ingredient supply grows without having to purchase new commercially dried ingredients later.
 Reduce food waste and save money.
 Win-win!

 Click here to learn more about Harvest Right’s product.
-Also, feel free to contact me before purchasing one and ask whatever questions you have.
-Happy to share my experience.
+Feel free to contact me before purchasing one and ask any questions you may have.
+I am happy to share my experience.

 Wait, there’s more!